wwwicket/wicket-pictures/README.md

 wicket-pictures
 ===============

-Please put images from the S3 bucket into an images directory in the docroot.
+Please put images from the S3 bucket into a directory called 'images' in the docroot.